NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 You can then click on _'CLICK HERE TO VIEW THE TRANSACTION'_ to be redirected to the transaction list page.

-## Step 3.
-GDC Data Transfer Tool
+## Step 3: GDC Data Transfer Tool

 **Step 3 is applicable to Experiment Data only.**

 The GDC Data Transfer Tool is used to upload the actual file.

-Once the user has uploaded the metadata through the Upload Data Wizard (e.g. read_group and submitted file metadata), they will be able to download the manifest from the transaction report.
+Once the user has uploaded the metadata through the Upload Data Wizard (e.g., read_group and submitted file metadata), they will be able to download the manifest from the transaction report.

 **Note:** You can also download the manifest from the Browse menu.

 [![Transaction Manifest](images/GDC_Submission_Transactions_Get_Manifest.png)](images/GDC_Submission_Transactions_Get_Manifest.png "Click to see the full image.")

-Use this manifest to upload your actual files to the GDC Data Transfer Tool.
+Users can use this manifest to upload their actual files to the GDC Data Transfer Tool.
 Please refer to the [GDC Data Transfer Tool's User Guide] (../Data_Transfer_Tool/Users_Guide/Getting_Started.md) for more information.

 ## Download previously submitted files